Vein05/nomnom/README.md

   export OPENROUTER_API_KEY="your-openrouter-api-key"
   ```

-NomNom will automatically detect and use these environment variables if no API keys are specified in the config file.
+**NomNom will automatically detect and use these environment variables if no API keys are specified(but the providers are) in the config file.**
+If no provider is set, it will revert to deepseek and possibly use the `DEEPSEEK_API_KEY` env variable.
 ## Installation

 ### Requirements